Relative Grounds for Refusal of Registration of Trademark

 1. Phonetic Similarity

 Phonetics refers to the sound or pronunciation of any mark.
 So when two marks sound similar when pronounced, the marks become phonetically similar.
-Phonetic similarity plays a huge role in IP protection because it might lead to confusion in the minds of the general public.
+Phonetic similarity plays a huge role in IP protection.
+That is because it might lead to confusion in the minds of the general public.

 The most recent example of Infringement due to similarity in phonetics is Imagine Marketing Pvt.
-Ltd. vs Exotic Mile, where it was held that ‘Boult’ was deceivingly similar to ‘BoAt’.
+Ltd. vs Exotic Mile.
+There it was held that ‘Boult’ was deceivingly similar to ‘BoAt’.

 2. Visual Similarity

-When two marks are deceptively similar at first glance, it can be said that they are visually similar.
+You can call two marks visually similar if they are deceptively similar at first glance itself.
 Infringers usually opt to keep some visual similarity to existing brands they’d want to profit from.
-The human brain usually catches a glimpse of a branding style as a whole rather than focusing on just one word, the colours or design.
+The human brain usually catches a glimpse of a branding style as a whole.
+That is, rather than focusing on just one word, the colours or design.

-The WWF v/s WWF conflict is one of the best examples of visual similarities that resulted in a complete re-branding of a well-known sporting event.
+The WWF v/s WWF conflict is one of the best examples of visual similarities.
+It resulted in a complete re-branding of a well-known sporting event.
 Here’s what happened.

 The Battle Between Wrestlers and Pandas!

 Millennials might remember that their favourite wrestling federation was once called ‘WWF’ (Worldwide Wrestling Federation).
 However, a prior mark existed for a completely different WWF (World Wide Funds for Nature/World Wildlife Funds).
-This battle over WWF lasted for 13 years before the wrestlers had to give up their branding and settle for a completely new one.
-Today the Wrestling federation is popularly known as ‘WWE’ (Worldwide Wrestling Entertainment).
+This battle over WWF lasted for 13 years.
+Eventually, the wrestlers had to give up their branding and settle for a completely new one.
+Today we popularly know the wrestling foundation as ‘WWE’ (Worldwide Wrestling Entertainment).

 3. Deceptively Similar Marks

 Deceptive similarity is very contextual.
-According to the governing law, when a trademark in question is almost similar, or a look – alike to an existing trademark, to such an extent that general audience can get confused among the relations between the two brand – it is said to be deceptively similar.
+According to the governing law, when a trademark in question is almost similar, or a lookalike to an existing trademark.
+That is to such an extent that the general audience can get confused about the relations between the two brands.
+Then it is said to be deceptively similar.
 Let’s understand this through an example.
-Recently, the Bombay High Court, while considering the question of deceptive similarity between Fevicol and Tikawoo, two adhesive brands, held the following:
+Recently, the Bombay High Court, while considering the question of deceptive similarity between Fevicol and Tikawoo.
+It held the following:

 – Pidilite Industries Limited V/s Chiripal Industries Limited, Commercial IP Suit No. 452 of 2021